MONITORING & MANAGEMENT

 Detecting an invasive species early provides the most realistic chance for management activities to successfully eradicate the population.
 However, aquatic invasive plants are often cryptic and difficult to locate before widespread population growth.
 Detecting a species requires thorough surveillance of all preferred habitat for a given species.
 Documentation of surveillance efforts provides critical information on where the target species is found and where it is not.

-The European Frog-bit Collaborative developed a series of ArcGIS tools to assist managers in the Great Lakes region with monitoring and delimiting European frog-bit.
+The European Frog-bit Collaborative is developing a series of ArcGIS tools to assist managers in the Great Lakes region with monitoring and delimiting European frog-bit.

 Prioritizing monitoring locations